MariaAcevedo11/MariaAcevedo11/README.md

 ## Hi there 👋

-I'm María, software engineering sudent who likes Software Development and AI.
+I'm María, software engineering student who likes Software Development and AI.
 I take my code seriously, myself, not so much.

 Curious, disciplined, and allergic to spaghetti code.